markc/alsa/lib/md/How_to_use_softvol_to_control_the_master_volume.md

     pcm.!default {
         type             plug
         slave.pcm       "softvol"
     }

+With this configuration, our `softvol` device controls both playback and capture.
+This may not work properly for some setups.
+If you prefer that `softvol` controls the playback only, you must define a new default device which is of type `asym`: you can then decide that the playback is controlled by the softvol, and let the capture unchanged.
+In that case, you should add this to your asoundrc file:

+` `

+    pcm.!default {
+        type            asym
+        playback.pcm {
+            type        plug
+            slave.pcm   "softvol"
+        }
+        capture.pcm {
+            type        plug
+            slave.pcm   "<device name>"
+        }
+    }

 If you have a multi channel sound card, you may want to upmix these